johnflavin/johnflavin.github.io/projects.md

 This is a set of courses on Coursera that I will complete.
 I do not intend to gain the certification, but I will be working through all the assignments and posting them to a repo on github ([johnflavin/coursera-data-science-python](https://github.com/johnflavin/coursera-data-science-python)).

-- [x] Intro to Data Science in Python
+- [x] Intro to Data Science in Python ([Assignments](https://github.com/johnflavin/coursera-data-science-python/tree/master/01-intro-to-data-science-in-python))
-- [x] Applied Plotting, Charting & Data Representation in Python
+- [x] Applied Plotting, Charting & Data Representation in Python ([Assignments](https://github.com/johnflavin/coursera-data-science-python/tree/master/02-applied-plotting-charting-and-data-representation-in-python))
-- [ ] Applied Machine Learning in Python
+- [ ] Applied Machine Learning in Python (In progress)
 - [ ] Applied Text Mining in Python
 - [ ] Applied Social Network Analysis in Python